nearform/github-snooze-chrome-extension/README.md

 ## Setup

-You will need to generate a [GitHub Personal Access Token (PAT)](https://github.com/settings/tokens/new), with these permissions:
+You will need to generate a [GitHub Personal Access Token (PAT)](https://github.com/settings/personal-access-tokens/new).
+You will need to:

-- `repo`: used for getting the repository information, such as last update date time on issues and pull requests
-- `read:user`: used for retrieving the current logged in user information _(GitHub ID and username)_
+- in the `Repository access` section, select `All repositories`
+- set `Read-only` permission to the following `Repository permissions`:
+    - `Issues`
+    - `Pull requests`
+    - `Metadata` (should be set automatically when you set it for `Issues` or `Pull requests`)

+This is a fine-grained personal access token.
+It has an expiration date.

 ## Security